jamesdbrock/monadic-parsers-at-input-boundary/README.md

 Next, the spec says that a mailbox is either a name-addr or an addr-spec.

-In the monadic parser I see addressSpec on the right side of the alternative, and that expression on the left side must equivalent to a name-addr, I guess.
+In the monadic parser I see addressSpec on the right side of the alternative, and that expression on the left side must be equivalent to a name-addr, I guess.

 Next, the spec says that an angleAddr is this addr-spec expression, surrounded by angle bracket characters and optional Comment Folding White Space expressions.
-Or, alternatively an obs-angle-addr.
+Or, alternatly an obs-angle-addr.

 The monadic parser says basically the same thing.
 I don’t see the obs-angle-addr alternative in the monadic parser for